The Art of Letting Go:

 These classes will be taught by our Resident Teacher Gen Kelsang Thekchen, who is a senior Teacher in the New Kadampa Tradition.
 He has been a Kadampa Buddhist monk and Teacher under the guidance of Venerable Geshe Kelsang Gyatso Rinpoche for more than 30 years.
 He is well known for his ability to present Buddha's teachings in a simple, profound, practical and often humorous way, making them easy to put into practice in everyday life.

-To listen to a great clip of a teaching by Gen Thekchen, click on the arrow below.
+To listen to a great podcast teaching by Gen Thekchen, click on the arrow below.

 Register online in advance, or at the door.